ronomon/hash-table/README.md

 **HashTable.ERROR_MAXIMUM_CAPACITY_EXCEEDED**

-A buffer cannot be further resized due to reaching `HashTable.BUFFER_MAX` or `HashTable.BUCKETS_MAX`.
-Partition the hash table across more buffers to spread the load and increase capacity.
+A hash table buffer could not be further resized due to reaching `HashTable.BUFFER_MAX` or `HashTable.BUCKETS_MAX`.
+Increase `elementsMax` when instantiating the hash table to ensure sufficient capacity.

 **HashTable.ERROR_SET**

-An insert failed despite multiple resize attempts.
-This should never happen and may indicate an adversarial attack, or weak system entropy.
+An insert failed despite several resize attempts.
+This should never happen and may indicate weak system entropy.

 ## Performance